Ankushr785/Emotion-recognition-from-tweets/README.md

 **Model - 1**

--> Support Vector Machine - Creation of hyperplanes separating all the classes, rbf kernel.
+-> Support Vector Machine - Creation of hyperplanes separating all the classes, linear kernel.

 **Model - 2**